Workshop on Cross-border Payment and Online Loan - Digital Utilities for Business and Consumption

 DDoS attack: Some major payment systems such as Visa, Master card, PayPal were temporarily paralyzed by DDoS, disrupting global transactions, directly affecting the economy and user trust.

-First of all, for financial institutions and businesses: It is necessary to update and fix emergency software errors, apply multi-factor authentication (MFA); build an unusual transaction monitoring system using AI, control risks; need to periodically audit and evaluate the security of partners and third parties, to ensure all connections are safe; train staff to raise awareness of cybersecurity.
+Update and fix emergency software errors, apply multi-factor authentication (MFA); build an unusual transaction monitoring system using AI; periodic audit and security assessment of partners and third parties; train staff to raise awareness of cyber security.

-For individuals: Users need to be careful when receiving strange emails and messages related to international payments; avoid using public Wi-Fi when making financial transactions; use virtual cards or limited electronic wallets to reduce risks.
+For individuals: Be careful when receiving strange emails and messages related to international payments; avoid using public Wi-Fi when making financial transactions; use a virtual card or limited e-wallet to reduce risks.

-In terms of legality and international cooperation: The urgent need to build and perfect a strict legal framework on personal data protection (such as GDPR) needs to be promoted; strengthen international cooperation in sharing network intelligence; establish a cross-border emergency response mechanism when incidents occur.
+Legally and internationally: Build a strict legal framework on personal data protection (such as GDPR); strengthen international cooperation in sharing cyber intelligence; Establish a cross-border emergency response mechanism when an incident occurs.

 The lesson learned is that no system is absolutely safe.
 Only by synchronously combining advanced technology, strict security governance, human training, a clear legal framework and international cooperation, can we effectively protect personal data and ensure safety and sustainability for the global payment system.